If you are here from our article: how to start a travel blog, you already know a thing or two about making money with your travel blog.

 If you don’t know where to get started, join the following communities asap.

-Besides them, you should also keep yourself updated with the trending topics on travel industry by visiting “Travel” section of many famous news websites.
+Besides them, you should also keep yourself updated with the trending topics on travel industry by visiting the “Travel” section of many famous news websites.
 Here are few:

 - BuzzFeed Travel